top of page

 Hybrid Working and Office Design

-The most obvious change brought about by hybrid working is the layout of the office, and how much space is needed for the different environments.
+The most obvious change brought about by hybrid working is the layout of the office itself.
 The role of the office in the hybrid working model is very different to the traditional office.
-Rather than the place where all work is done, it is a collaboration and socialising hub.
-Here, we’ll go through the key areas of an office space, and how much space you may need for each.
+Today, the office is a networking and collaboration hub, rather than the place where all work is done.
+Here, we’ll go through the key areas of an office space, and how they have changed due to hybrid working.

 Collaboration Spaces

-Collaboration is much more than communication – it’s about working together to achieve a valuable outcome.
+Collaboration is much more than communication – it’s about working together as a team.
 That’s why collaboration rarely happens in conventional meeting rooms.
-More informal environments designed for more flexible use by smaller teams are necessary for collaboration.
+Collaborative spaces are informal environments designed for flexible use by smaller teams.

 Breakout Spaces

 One of the main reasons staff come into the office at all is to socialise with colleagues.
-While it may seem counterintuitive, this has real performance benefits for your company.
 If your space provides opportunities for staff to network and relax together, it will improve their relationships which are so important when working together.

-In many offices we survey, the only breakout space is an undersized and outdated kitchen.
-However, given the value that staff socialisation can provide, your breakout space should be an attractive, on-brand space that your people enjoy.
+In many offices, the only breakout space is an undersized and outdated kitchen.
+However, given the value that staff socialisation can provide, your breakout space should be an attractive space tailored to your culture.
 Typically, we recommend that such spaces comprise 10-15% of your office space.

 Focus Spaces

 Desking areas used to (and often still do) dominate offices.
 However, in the age of hybrid work, this is no longer the most effective design.
-While collaboration may be the primary reason your people come into the office, they will still need to spend some time on individual deep work.
-For this reason, focus spaces are an essential part of the hybrid office.
+Your people will spend much of their time either working remotely or collaborating, so they don't all need to have an assigned desk.

-Focus spaces are much more than banks of desks.
+You should, however, consider other types of focussed working spaces.
 Other types of focussed spaces include phone and working pods, as well as bookable individual offices.
-Typically, we design spaces with around 30-40% designated for focused working, 50-75% of which is devoted to desking.
+Typically, we design spaces with around 30-40%of the space designated for focused working, 50-75% of which is devoted to desking.

 Meeting Rooms

-Meeting rooms may be inappropriate for collaboration, but they still have a crucial role to play in the hybrid office.
-Sometimes, a more formal environment is appropriate.
+Meeting rooms may be inappropriate for collaboration, but they still have a role to play in the hybrid office.
 Meeting rooms can also include hybrid meeting suites, equipped with A/V technology to enable high-quality remote or hybrid meetings.

 Meeting rooms are very space-inefficient, and most offices have far too many.
 For your space to be as effective as possible for hybrid working, you will likely want about 5-10% of your workspace devoted to meeting rooms.